San Francisco’s Duboce Park is a gem that you won’t find in a Lonely Planet. But the locals love it.

 So what’s going on?
 Well, the park has an easy-to-miss feature: On two sides the surrounding buildings come right up to the park:

 Compare this to San Francisco’s more famous public spaces.

-There’s the still-horrific-after-a-century Civic Center Plaza:
+There’s the still-depressing-after-a-century Civic Center Plaza:

 And Washington Square Park in North Beach:

-All surrounded by rivers for cars.
+All surrounded by rivers of cars.